 Talk about a tease!
-Florence Bucciacchio, my host from the Dijon Tourism Office began my familiarization of Dijon with a visit to the Les Halles Market, but she wouldn’t let me buy anything.
+Florence Bucciacchio, my host from the Dijon Tourism Office began my gastronomic tourism exploration of Dijon, France, with a visit to the Les Halles Market, but she wouldn’t let me buy anything.
 “I’ve booked lunch for us at one of two Michelin Star restaurants in our city, and I don’t want you to ruin your appetite!”
 It was almost painful to walk through aisles heaped with specialty cheeses, fresh baked breads, homemade pastries, and artisan chocolates without being able to sample the wares.
 Finally, seeing that I was salivating like one of Pavlov’s dogs, she relented.

 At the Le Gourmet Dijon kiosk, she introduced me to owner Gaëlle Herbert.
 “This is one of my favorite shops in the market.
 Gaëlle and her husband Laurent have been caterers and pastry chefs in Burgundy for more than 30 years.
 She makes everything you see here from scratch, using only local products.”
 Gaëlle carved a off a sliver of quiche layered with broccoli, cheese, and carrots for me to try.
 “Delicious,” I raved.
 She would have gladly kept feeding me if Florence hadn’t dragged me off to Loiseau des Ducs for my first immersion into Dijon cuisine.